gbif/hp-gb32/meeting-documents.md

   Illustration of a Spanish cherry, [*Mimusops elengi* (Linnaeus, 1758)](https://www.gbif.org/occurrence/2883181896) from Plants of the coast of Coromandel.
 London, 1795-1819.
 Via the [Biodiversity Heritage Library](https://flic.kr/p/adXBiW)
 ---

-The meeting documents for the Global Nodes meeting, the committee meetings and Governing Board meeting are not yet available.
+The meeting documents for the the GB30 meeting and associated events are not yet available.